vishali-u/DiffCoExpr/README.md

 the correlation between the expression level between pairs of genes.
-`DiffCoExpr` improves the field encompassing co-expression analysis by including functions for co-expression matrix construction and comparison, and also co-variance matrix construction, all in one package.
+`DiffCoExpr` improves the field encompassing co-expression analysis by including functions for co-expression matrix construction and comparison, all in one package.
 Additionally, this package improves co-expression analysis by operating at the single-cell level; most existing co-expression analysis tools use bulk-RNA-seq or microarray data.
 As such, most existing packages do not contain any functions that can only be applied to single-cell data (e.g., cell-type-specificity analysis).

 The `DiffCoExpr` package was developed using `R version 4.3.0`, `Platform: x86_64-apple-darwin20.0/12.2.0 (64-bit)` and